TIMELINE-Canada's TMX Group in play

 June 22- Maple raises its hostile bid to C$3.8 billion.

-June 28 - TMX and LSE terminate their proposal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholders vote.
+June 28 - TMX and LSE terminate their proposal after it becomes obvious that the deal will not win the necessary two-thirds support at a TMX shareholder vote.

 July 21 - TMX authorizes its board to hold takeover discussions with Maple Group.

-Oct 30 - TMX agrees to support Maple's bid of C$3.8 billion, or C$50 a share, as Maple seeks regulatory approvals.
+Oct 30 - TMX agrees to support Maple's bid of C$3.8 billion, or C$50 a share, which is now set to expire on Jan.
+31, as Maple seeks regulatory approvals.

 Nov 29 - In a late-night statement, TMX Group says the federal Competition Bureau has "serious concerns" about the deal, including the impact it would have on equities trading as well as clearing and settlement services.